Update from June 2022:

 There are also gaps in protections to prevent the arbitrary detention of stateless people, and it is likely that some stateless people are detained in practice.
 However, there are relatively strong procedural safeguards in place and cumulative time spent in detention counts towards the maximum (relatively short) time limit.

 Portugal performs well on the prevention and reduction of statelessness, although some improvements could be made.
 For example, the legal safeguard for otherwise stateless children born on the territory is not necessarily automatic in practice, and the burden of proof in evidencing statelessness lies with the child.
 However, successive recent amendments to the Nationality Act have broadened the scope for children born in Portugal to foreign parents to acquire nationality at birth.
 In practice, foundlings acquire nationality by birth, there is no risk of statelessness in adoption procedures, and no discriminatory conditions on the acquisition of nationality by children born to nationals abroad.
-The registration of all births in Portugal is mandatory and facilitated even if parents cannot prove their identity or miss the registration deadline; however, facilitated birth registration in hospitals and maternity wards (‘Nascer cidadão’) was suspended during the COVID-19 pandemic, potentially impacting (prompt) birth registration with increased risks to children born to foreign parents.
+The registration of all births in Portugal is mandatory and facilitated even if parents cannot prove their identity or miss the registration deadline.
 Portuguese nationality law contains safeguards to prevent statelessness as a result of deprivation or renunciation of nationality.

-Inês Carreirinho and Rita Santos, Portuguese Refugee Council
+Inês Carreirinho (Portuguese Refugee Council) and Rita Santos

 Additional resources